Getaway! (video game)

-Getaway! is a crime-themed, multidirectional-scrolling maze game for the Atari 8-bit family.
+Getaway! is a crime-themed, multidirectional-scrolling maze game for Atari 8-bit computers.
 It was designed by Mark Reid and published by the Atari Program Exchange (APX) in 1982.
-In Getaway!, the player drives around a large city stealing cash, valuable items, and the contents of armored trucks, then must return the loot to their hideout.
+In Getaway!, the player drives around a town stealing cash, valuable items, and the contents of armored cars, then must return the loot to their hideout.
 Three different police vehicles pursue, getting more aggressive as more crimes are committed.